|Elliott Sound Products||Project 150|

 Figure 4 - Final Single Band Parametric Equaliser

-R8 is optional, and increases the maximum boost and cut to ±12dB.
+R8 is optional, and 22k as shown increases the maximum boost and cut to ±12dB.
 This is a better way to increase the response than changing capacitor values, as the frequency is not affected and the circuit can be considered more 'sensible'.

-If the buffer is not included (as shown in Figure 2), all resistance values should be increased by a factor of at least 10, and capacitors reduced likewise.
+If the buffer is not included (as shown in Figure 2), all resistance values can be increased by a factor of 5 to 10, and capacitors reduced likewise.
 This reduces the interaction as boost and cut levels are varied.
-There will also be some variation of maximum boost/ cut as the frequency pot is varied.
-This will happen even with the higher values suggested, and the only way to prevent it is to include the buffer stage.
+There will also be a small variation of maximum boost/ cut as the frequency pot is varied.
+This will happen even with the higher resistor/ pot values, and the only way to prevent it is to include the buffer stage.
 Without the buffer and with the values shown in Figure 4, there's a frequency shift of around 15% as the boost/ cut control is varied.
 If the Wien bridge values are set to 10 times those shown (capacitors 1/10), the frequency shift is reduced to less than 4%.

 Figure 5 - Single Band Parametric EQ Response

 The above graph shows the response at ±50% and ±100% boost and cut, as well as with the pot centred.
 This graph is without the buffer, and the small frequency shift is just visible if you look carefully.
 C1 and C2 were 68nF, and the frequency pot was set for maximum resistance (minimum frequency).
 I also built the circuit so I could listen to it, and it performs exactly as expected.
 In addition, I tested the 'high-Q' version (different cap values and buffer with gain), and while they certainly work as described, the amount of boost/ cut is probably a bit extreme.
 The higher Q is also very audible in boost mode.